nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 We need something to represent a TV Show and carry data for a tv show.
 We call this a _model_.
 Let's use a fancy ES6 class to make this.

 :pencil2: Create a new folder: `tvShow`.<br/>
-:pencil2: Create a new file `TvShow.js`.
+:pencil2: Create a new file `TvShow.js` inside this new folder.
 This file should just contain our tv show _model_:

 ~~~~javascript
 class TvShow {